Ferry to Goto Islands with Kids: A Family Guide to the Crossing from Nagasaki (2026)

 Cars on road during sunset with ocean view (Photo by Mario Scheibl on Unsplash)

 Saga prefecture rewards the family who rents a car.
-Public transport works for Saga city + Karatsu, but the best stops — Yobuko morning market, Niji-no-Matsubara beach, Mifuneyama gardens, and the back-road approach to Ureshino — are awkward without a car.
-With kids, a 2-day rental loop covers most of the prefecture without long drive … Read more
+Public transport works fine for Saga city and central Karatsu, but the best stops are awkward to reach without your own wheels.
+Yobuko’s morning market, Niji-no-Matsubara beach, Mifuneyama gardens, and the back-road approach to Takeo and Ureshino all reward drivers who can stop on a whim. … Read more

 Nagasaki Airport with Kids: A Family Arrival Guide for Western Kyushu (2026)